trapizi/AndroidAssignment/README.md

 # Spaghetti - INFS3634 Project

 ## App description:
 Spaghetti is an android application that assists INFS3634 tutors and lecturers in teaching the course to future students.
-We aim to create a study platform where Students and Tutors can interact and communicate to each others easily via their smartphone.
+We aim to create a study platform where students and tutors can interact and communicate to each others easily via their smartphone.

-The application offers 3 unique features and integrated using Firebase platform:
+The application offers 3 unique features:

 - Forum
 - Quiz
 - Ranking

-Spaghetti also offers Firebase powerful integrated functions to help the Lecturers and Tutors use the app at its best potential:
+Spaghetti also offers powerful Firebase integrated functions to help the Lecturers and Tutors use the app at its best potential:

 - Announcement
 - NoSQL Database